vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 * `-t` is the template to be used to transform the fields of the payload.
 * `-s` is the actual value of the secret.

-Now let’s check if our pod has initialized:
+Now let's check if our pod has initialized:

 ```bash
 kubectl get po